 Let’s take an example.
 Let’s say we have a supply chain blockchain solution running in production.
 The solution has several blockchain nodes with decentralized business logic in smart contracts connected to ERP systems using oracles.

 Now let’s say a new partner needs to join the network.
-If the blockchain is built using any of the existing platforms (Ethereum, Hyperledger Fabric, etc.), the change process would require at least the following steps:
+If this blockchain is built using any of the existing platforms (Ethereum, Hyperledger Fabric, etc.), the change process would require at least the following steps:

 - Update the logic of smart contracts with new rules to accommodate the needs of the new partner.